NoahAbc12345/Genesect/README.md

 This tool was only made as a quick project to be done in a few days, so it is flawed in some aspects.
 Later on, I do plan on improving the application's speed and possibly allowing more than two files to be combined together in one go.
 Genesect is written in Python, and uses the Tkinter package.

-This tool has been tested and can be used on both Windows and Linux operating systems.
-Executable files for each operating system have been provided for general use.
+This tool has been tested and can be used on Windows operating systems.
+An executable file has been provided for general use.